Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 13) Proofreading is a flexible side job.

-If you work as a freelancer (most proofreaders do), you can work early in the morning, late at night, on the weekends, or whenever works best for you.
+If you work as a freelancer (many proofreaders do), you can work early in the morning, late at night, on the weekends, or whenever works best for you.

 As long as you can meet your client’s deadlines, you can set your own hours.